sunshinejr/SwiftyUserDefaults/README.md

 Defaults["anything"].number         // returns NSNumber?
 ```

-SwiftyUserDefaults always returns `nil` for non-existing values, also for numbers and booleans.

-### Default values

 When you don't want to deal with the `nil` case, you can use these helpers that return a default value for non-existing defaults:

 ```swift